bonsairoot/aoc/README.md

 I chose Elixir because I really like the language so far and want to improve my skills.
 Also I have a use case requiring the things that elixir excels in.
 - **python3**
 It's a language that is just fun to write in.
-I also need practice.
+Practice is needed here as well.
 - **perl maybe?**
 Anything related to heavy text processing is probably going to end up being written in perl

 ##Feedback
-If any scripts look like a huge mess it's probably because I just rushed them and didn't have time to look over them.
+If any scripts look like a huge mess it's probably because I've rushed them and didn't have time/motivation to look over them.
-I will try to revisit them and do some cleanup at some point.
-Feel free to give me feedback on my solutions if you see me
-posting in the subreddit.
+I will revisit them and do some cleanup at some point.
+Feel free to give me feedback on my solutions if you see me posting   in the subreddit.
 I appreciate every advice given to me.